Lychnis coronaria ‘Oculata’

 Suitable for beginners and kids

-INDOORS: First sow the seeds in a punnet, on the surface of good quality seed raising mix.
+Sow indoors for quick plants & early flowers: First sow the seeds in a punnet, on the surface of good quality seed raising mix.

 Then pat the seeds gently to the surface of the mix to ensure good contact.